ericcheungk11/laravel-permission-mongodb/README.md

 $permission->removeRole($role);
 ```

-If you're using multiple guards the `guard_name` attribute needs to be set as well.
+If you're using multiple guards the `guardName` attribute needs to be set as well.
 Read about it in the [using multiple guards](#using-multiple-guards) section of the readme.

 The `HasRoles` trait adds Moloquent relationships to your models, which can be accessed directly or used as a base query: